clintm90/OnlinePGP/README.md

 # OnlinePGP
-Our platform is free and accessble to all, it allows you to communicate secure way by using PGP.
+With our free platform and accessible to all you can generate your own PGP key and encrypt or decrypt messages.

 http://onlinepgp.ws